Machine Learning. The Science of Selection under Uncertainty: The Supervised Learning Setting

 \subsection{The Loss Function $\ell(Y',Y)$}

 The loss function (a.k.a.\ the error function) encodes how much the user of an algorithm cares about various kinds of mistakes.
-Most literature on binary classification, including these lecture notes, uses the \emph{zero-one loss} defined by
+Most literature on binary classification, including this book, uses the \emph{zero-one loss} defined by

 where $\1$ is the indicator function.
 Common loss functions in regression are the \emph{square loss}

 and the \emph{absolute loss}

 The above loss functions are convenient general choices, but not necessarily the right choice for a particular application.
 For example, imagine that you design an algorithm for fire alarm that predicts ``fire / no fire".
 Assume that the cost of a house is 3,000,000 DKK and the cost of calling in a fire brigade is 2,000 DKK.
 Then the loss function would be